 Nepal has only one international airport which is located in Kathmandu.
 Before Visit Nepal 2020, there are plans to operate two new International Airports.
 These will be located in Pokhara, and Lumbini.

 The Government of Nepal is also planning to Introduce new Airbus a330-200 to provide airline services to a large number of tourists.
 Plans of running the Tribhuvan International Airport for an additional 3 hours have been proposed.
 The proposal is likely to be accepted.
 This will see an increase in the operation of flights from regular 18 hours.
 This will help to facilitate services to incoming and departing tourists.

 Why Choose Sublime Trails for Visit Nepal 2020

 Sublime Trails is a trusted name in the field of travel and tourism in Nepal.
-Hundreds of travelers have enjoyed the beauty of Nepal by the wonderful services that are provided by Sublime Trails.
+Hundreds of travellers have enjoyed the beauty of Nepal by the wonderful services that are provided by Sublime Trails.

 Sublime Trails also believes in eco-tourism.
-As a result, the travels plans made by us are compatible with the preservation of the natural beauty of Nepal despite a large number of people that are planning to visit Nepal in 2020.
+As a result, the travel plans made by us are compatible with the preservation of the natural beauty of Nepal despite a large number of people that are planning to visit Nepal in 2020.

 We also arrange itineraries as per your needs.
 So you can simply let us know what kind of services you are looking for.
 Our customer services are great and you won’t be disappointed.

 Visit Nepal will be a mega event in the field of tourism in Nepal.
 The infrastructure of Nepal will undergo a great transformation.
 Opportunities for jobs in the tourism industry will flourish like never before.
-Even if you have traveled to Nepal before, you will be stunned by the great hum of tourists.
+Even if you have travelled to Nepal before, you will be stunned by the great hum of tourists.
 There are many travel activities in Nepal you can be a part of during Visit Nepal 2020.
 Make sure that you don’t miss out on the glory of this nation.
 So come here and be an active participant of Visit Nepal 2020.